How To Open Wine Without A Corkscrew

 There was a time when I relied solely on those fancy electric wine opener’s to open wine…until I got annoyed spending $50+ on a new one each year because they’d break.
 They would always seem to break right when I needed to open a bottle to share with guests.
-Leaving me digging through the catch all kitchen drawer for a corkscrew.
+Leaving me digging through the catch all kitchen drawer for a corkscrew or a bottle opener.
 I’ve since changed my ways and solely rely on opening a bottle of wine WITH a corkscrew, but what happens when you don’t have one on hand?
 Don’t worry, you’re not screwed.
 There are a lot of ways to open a bottle of wine without a corkscrew.

 Five ways to open wine without a corkscrew